Alex-Amarandei/Alex-Amarandei/README.md

 ## My Current Whereabouts

-- 💻 I’m working as and SDE I at Amazon
+- 💻 I’m working as an SDE I at Amazon
 - 🤔 I’m always searching for ways to be more productive
 - 💬 Ask me about anything AWS, Python or Solidity related
 - 📫 How to reach me: <alex.m.amarandei@gmail.com>